MiYard.com MiYard.com MiYard.com About Jamaica Jamaica Icon

 Driving: On the left - valid driver's license is required.

 Local Transportation: Local transportation : Taxis are not regulated by the government.
 Drivers may increase rates at night because they can.
 Set the price for your trip before you leave.
 Buses in Kingston and Montego Bay are cheaper but can be dangerous.
 Car rentals are very expensive, but may be necessary to explore outside the major tourist areas.
 Make sure you have insurance coverage.
 Driving is difficult in Jamaica and can be risky, especially to those unused to driving on the left.
 Hiring a local driver may be your best bet.
 Also, take advantage of any hotel or restaurant offered transportation.
+Look online for sites that offer cheap car insurance.

 Churches: Below are some of the main churches in Negril.
 There are many churches in